 Most social media flareups can be resolved one-on-one with a little clarification or some simple resolution.
 But sometimes in a crisis, a simple response won’t do the job.
 Sometimes, like it or not, you have to apologize.
 Whether you’re trying to prevent a crisis or already in one, knowing how to craft a public apology can make all the difference.

-A public apology requires more than just a “We’re sorry.”
-Unfortunately, corporate apologies have a long history of being terrible, and consumers have become skilled at identifying bad apologies.
+Effectively issuing a public apology requires more than just a “We’re sorry.”
+Unfortunately, corporate apologies have a long history of being underwhelming, and consumers have become skilled at identifying bad apologies.
 Take this apology from former Equifax CEO, Richard F. Smith, given after it was revealed that the company had leaked sensitive information about millions of consumers:

 “A disappointing event,” indeed, though Smith failed to acknowledge how big a problem it might be for the people affected.
 Commentators also noted that the second half of the statement reads more like an advertisement than an apology.

 Equifax had to issue several more apologies in the wake of the incident and is still dealing with its fallout.
 A more compassionate apology may not have fixed the problem, but it certainly would have left the company in a better light.